Bryant Moniz: Professional career

-Georgia Force

 In May 2012, Bryant Moniz signed with the Georgia Force of the Arena Football League (AFL).
-Moniz played his first professional game on June 23, 2012 against the Utah Blaze, succeeding R. J. Archer as starting quarterback after Archer signed with an NFL team.
-He also ran 17 yards on 5 carries.
+Moniz played his first professional game on June 23, 2012, against the Utah Blaze, succeeding R. J. Archer as starting quarterback after Archer signed with an NFL team.
 In the 61–38 loss, Moniz completed 27 of 47 passes for 243 yards and 3 touchdowns.
 Moniz won his second start with Georgia the next week over the Orlando Predators, 56–53.
 He threw for 7 touchdowns on 21-for-29 passing over 273 yards.

-Calgary Stampeders

-Moniz was signed by the Calgary Stampeders on May 23, 2014.
+Moniz was signed by the Calgary Stampeders of the Canadian Football League (CFL) on May 23, 2014.
 He was released in June 2016.

-Saskatchewan Roughriders

-On June 25, 2016, Moniz signed with the Saskatchewan Roughriders.
+On June 25, 2016, Moniz signed with the CFL's Saskatchewan Roughriders.
 He fumbled in his only two plays from scrimmage as the Riders' 3rd down / short yardage quarterback.
 He was released from the team on July 11, 2016.

-Hamilton Tiger-Cats

-Moniz signed with the Hamilton Tiger-Cats on February 8, 2018.
+Moniz signed with the Hamilton Tiger-Cats of the CFL on February 8, 2018.

 Coaching career

 Moniz was named the offensive coordinator at Moanalua High School before the start of the 2020 HHSAA season.

-Moniz was named the offensive coordinator and quarterbacks coach at his alma mater, Leilehua High School in 2023.
+He was named the offensive coordinator and quarterbacks coach at his alma mater, Leilehua High School in 2023.